aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/force-font-cache/_index.md

 **Q: How can I obtain a temporary license for testing?**
 A: Visit the [temporary license page](https://purchase.aspose.com/temporary-license/) to request a short‑term license.

+**Q: What if I need to process PSD files on a Linux server?**
+A: Ensure the required fonts are installed in a directory accessible to the Java process and call `OpenTypeFontsCache.updateCache()` after installation.

 ## Conclusion

-You’ve now learned how to **save PSD file** after forcing the font cache, ensuring that your PSD outputs render with the correct typefaces every time.
+You’ve now learned how to **save PSD with fonts** after forcing the font cache, ensuring that your PSD outputs render with the correct typefaces every time.
 This technique is a simple yet powerful part of **image processing optimization** and can be integrated into larger workflows that require reliable, high‑performance PSD manipulation.

 ---

-**Last Updated:** 2025-12-01
+**Last Updated:** 2026-02-04
 **Tested With:** Aspose.PSD for Java 24.12 (latest at time of writing)
 **Author:** Aspose